-Willie Williams works with light and visual media to create installations and performance environments.
+Willie Williams designs & directs live events and concert tours.
 His combination of hi-tech media and lo-tech eccentricity first received acclaim through his work with U2, particularly the "Zoo TV" tour (1992-93) and the"U2360" tour (2009-11).
 Williams' work with R.E.M., David Bowie and George Michael has also been highly regarded as being both conceptually and technologically groundbreaking.
 2015 saw his first nightclub installation; a giant kinetic chandelier for Omnia nightclub at Caesar's Palace, Las Vegas.

-Williams was delighted to collaborate with Complicite for their production of The Master and Maragrita at the Barbican, London and at the Avignon Festival 2012.
-Other theatre projects include lighting and video scenery for French & Saunders, the "Little Britain Live" tour and also "Pam Ann" at the Bloomsbury Theatre, London.
+Theatre projects include collaborating with Complicite for their production of The Master and Maragrita at the Barbican, London and at the Avignon Festival 2012.
+He has designed lighting and video scenery for Dawn French, French & Saunders, the "Little Britain Live" tour and also "Pam Ann" at the Bloomsbury Theatre, London.
 He designed the lighting and video content for the musical "We Will Rock You" playing at theatres worldwide and also for "Barbarella" at the Raimund Theatre, Vienna.

 "Willie Williams combines a passionate delight in technology with an infectious low tech joy.
-His innovations have become industry standards." - William Gibson, Wired magazine, August 2005
+His innovations have become industry standards." - William Gibson, Wired magazine